PlexusEP/plxsversion/readme.md

 ### CMake Integration

 For C/C++ projects is recommended to add this package using CPM and register CMake targets to have version information generated.
+The version information is exposed as a CMake interface library, that can be linked to by multiple targets.

 Example CMake to get the package:
 ```